Can We Predict Performance of Large Models across Vision-Language Tasks?: Experiments

 The benchmarks span a variety of domains, including general VQA (SEED-2), knowledge-dense VQA (MMMU), hallucination (POPE), medical question answering (PathVQA), and emotion recognition (FaceEmotion).
 Some large-scale benchmarks, such as SEED-2~\citep{seed2} and MMMU~\citep{mmmu}, cover multiple tasks.
 To conduct a fine-grain analysis, we split these benchmarks into task-specific datasets, resulting in 176 datasets in total.
 Following HEMM~\citep{hemm}, we subsample some datasets to reduce computational and API calling costs of LVLMs.
 For each dataset, we calculate a main metric for PMF (either accuracy or BARTScore), and several other metrics, leading to a total of six metrics for PTF modeling.
-Full details of datasets and models are provided in the supplementary material (\secref{asec:evaluating_details}).